harrychih/Trans2Spatial/README.md

 ## dataloader.py

-This Python script is used for loading and preprocessing data for a spatial transcriptomics project.
+This Python script is used for loading and preprocessing for spatial transcriptomics data.

 ### Functions